PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab8-Airflow_tfx/ReadMe.md

 Once both are running - you should be able to access the Airflow UI by visiting http://127.0.0.1:8080/home on your browser.

-8. To kill the Airflow webserver daemon:
+8. To kill the Airflow webserver daemon - First list the running processes on port 8080

 ```
 lsof -i tcp:8080